thepav/gtree/README.md

 * Type Label: "boundary"
 * Description: a set of points which creates a bounding polygon
 * Location data:
-  * bounds: the set of bounding points
+  * bounds: the set of bounding points, stored as an array of dictionaries with "x" and "y" keys

 ####Circle
 * Type Label: "circle"